redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section5.md

 Click SAVE

 Launch the job and observe the output.
+Do this by clicking the rocket icon next to the 'Ping a node' Job Template.
 This is just an example of a simple job to ping (Ansible ping, not network ping) node1.

 Now let's create another Job Template.